-Nigel completes second stage of 1,000-mile cycle ride for church project
+Last one of 2024 - organist completes latest stage of 1,000-mile cycle ride

 First published on: 24th April 2024

-An organist at a North Tyneside church has completed the second stage of a unique bike ride to raise vital funds for an ambitious fundraising project.
+An organist at a North Tyneside church has completed the latest stage of a unique bike ride to raise vital funds for an ambitious fundraising project.

-Nigel Brown, who plays the historic Postill organ at St John’s Church, Killingworth, will cycle 1,000 miles across the UK in various stages this year, visiting nine other churches where Postill organs are present.
+Nigel Brown, who plays the historic Postill organ at St John’s Church, Killingworth, is cycling 1,000 miles across the UK in various stages this year, visiting nine other churches where Postill organs are present.

 It’s part of a huge fundraising campaign to raise £600,000 which would re-model the North side of the church - and also help to restore the organ, constructed by the prolific organ builder Robert Postill in the 19th century, back to its former glory.